heikkipora/tesla-slack/blogpost.md

       var chargerPowerInKw = state.charger_power; // valid when charging
     });

 Some of the more 'funny' functionality includes being able to flash the lights and honk the horn remotely.
-These calls do not, fortunately, have any effect when the vehicle is on the road :).
+These calls do not, fortunately, have any effect when driving :)

 Conclusion
 ---